AlecInfo/Responsive_Screen/README.md

 ## Program controls

-In the program there is a character who can be move using the keys
+In the program there is a character who can move using the keys
 - W, A, S, D

 And you have commands that allow you to enlarge or shrink the size of the window